SCALE-LETKF-RIKEN/scale-letkf/doc/Getting-started.md

 done
 ```

-Both restart and history files are necessary in this testcase, as we will perfrom 4-D LETKF.
+Both restart and history files are necessary in this testcase, as we will perform 4-D LETKF.
 Note that the ensemble forecast is performed from `2022-01-01 00:00:00` to `2022-01-01 09:00:00`, whereas the restart files are created at `2022-01-01 06:00:00`.

 Also note that the original restart files `<member>/gues/init_20220101-060000.000.*.nc` are copied to `<member>/anal/init_20220101-060000.000.*.nc`.
 This is preresquite for LETKF which does not create but overwrite NetCDF files.